wkerzendorf/uquantity/docs/uquantity/index.rst

 Getting Started
 ===============

-`uquantity` uses the `astropy.units` package to represent a value with a unit and standard deviation.
+|UQuantity| uses the `astropy.units` package to represent a value with a unit and standard deviation.

     >>> from uquantity import UQuantity
     >>> from astropy import units as u